HumanSignal/label-studio/docs/source/guide/ml.md

     ```bash
     label-studio start text_classification_project --init --template text_sentiment --ml-backends http://localhost:9090
     ```
-    You can confirm that the model has connected properly from the `/model` subpage in the Label Studio UI/
+    You can confirm that the model has connected properly from the `/model` subpage in the Label Studio UI.

 5. Getting predictions
     You should see model predictions in the labeling interface.
-For example in an image classification task, the model will pre-select an image class for you to verify.
+For example in an image classification task: the model will pre-select an image class for you to verify.

 6. Model training

-   Model training can triggered manually by pushing the Start Training button on the `/model` page, or by using an API call:
+   Model training can be triggered manually by pushing the Start Training button on the `/model` page, or by using an API call:
    ```
    curl -X POST http://localhost:8080/api/train
    ```
-   In development mode, training logs will be output into the console.
+   In development mode, training logs will have an output into the console.
 In production mode, runtime logs are available in
    `my_backend/logs/uwsgi.log` and RQ training logs in `my_backend/logs/rq.log`

 ## Start with docker compose